tdolby-at-uk-ibm-com/iib-stats-writer-statsd/README.md

 You need a recent C++ compiler that supports C++11.
 For example, GNU GCC 4.8+ (Linux), Microsoft Visual Studio 2015 (Windows), or Xcode 7.3 (Mac OS X).
 Any other compiler that supports C++11 should be sufficient, but no other compilers have been tested.
+If multiple compilers are present on Linux, the correct can be specified by setting the CC and CXX environment variables before running any commands.
+For example, `export CC=/usr/bin/gcc-4.8 CXX=/usr/bin/g++-4.8` would specify GNU GCC 4.8

 #### Conan
 This sample uses the Conan C/C++ package manager.
 Conan manages the projects dependencies on libraries such as Boost.
 Conan can be downloaded from: https://www.conan.io

 #### CMake
 This sample uses the excellent CMake build system.
-CMake can generate a variety of project files for use with your favourite IDE or make system.
+CMake can generate a variety of project files for use with your favourite IDE or make system; note that the default CMake package on some Linux distributions may not be recent enough, and version 3.5 later is needed for this sample.
 CMake can be downloaded from: https://cmake.org

 #### IBM Integration Bus